target2/submissionUI/docs/tutorial.rst

 ---------------------
 For a submission to be marked complete and to be available on the Data Portal, you must fill out several pieces of information about how the files were generated (e.g., how the mouse was treated, how the assay was performed).
 For production data, complete metadata constitutes all required fields and relationships.

 The metadata is organized into discrete categories (such as Mouse, Assay, Reagent) that are linked together.
 The entity relationship diagram on the Accession Registry Portal home page (https://meta.targetepigenomics.org/) displays the relationships between the metadata categories.
-Some categories will have only one or a few unique instances per lab (e.g., Bioproject), while others (e.g., Mouse) will have many.
+Some categories will have only one or a few unique instances per lab (e.g., Bioproject), while others (e.g., "Mouse" for individual mice, "Assay" for experimental assays performed on tissue obtained from a mouse) will have many.
 By storing metadata as unique objects, we can avoid entering redundant data (e.g., multiple mice may link to the same Diet and Treatment).

     .. image:: _static/ER.PNG

 The following instructions can be used to register production metadata in the TaRGET II DCC metadata database.
 You can use them to: 1.
 Upload new metadata to the database; 2.
 Update existing records in the database; 3.
 Establish relationships between metadata records.
-You can register metadata one-by-one via the Accession Registry or in bulk via the web UI.
+You can register metadata one-by-one via the Accession Registry (for Lab, Bioproject, Diet, Treatment, and Reagent) or in bulk via the web UI (for Litter, Mouse, Biosample, Assay, and File).
 Bulk upload via the command line can be performed by request.
 Please note that pilot metadata should be updated only through the "Update experiment design" button on the submission dashboard.

 Metadata submission via the Accession Registry
 ----------------------------------------------